Skip To Main Content

 Supplier Diversity

-AIG proactively seeks out diverse-owned businesses in order to encourage their participation in the bidding and procurement process on a level playing field and with the focus on merit.
+AIG proactively seeks out small and/or diverse-owned businesses in order to encourage their participation in the bidding and procurement process on a level playing field and with the focus on merit.

 Our Supplier Diversity Program